 Just as water, sewer, and public safety are essential public services, parks are also vital to the quality of life in Lower Makefield Township.
 They provide health benefits and contribute to the economic and environmental well-being of the residents.
-Desirable communities like

-Lower Makefield Township have a robust, active system of parks, recreation, and open space that improve.
+Desirable communities like robust, active system of parks, recreation, and open space that improve.